containers/automation/README.md

 set the actual version-number as part of the process.

 Though not recommended at all, it is also possible to specify the version as `latest`.
-This will clone down whatever happens to be on the master branch at the time.
+This will clone down whatever happens to be on the 'main' branch at the time.
 Though it will probably work, it's best for stability to specify an explicit released version.